Chris Bosh: Leader of the division champions (2006–2007)

-On March 28, 2007, Bosh became the new franchise record holder for double doubles in a home win against the Miami Heat.
+On March 28, 2007, Bosh became the new franchise record holder for double-doubles in a home win against the Miami Heat.
 He was named Eastern Conference Player of the Week for the third time in his career shortly after, having led Toronto to clinch a playoff berth for the first time in five years.
 Toronto went on to win its first ever division title, and concluded the regular season with a 47–35 record, including a 30–11 home record, both franchise records.
-As third seed, the Raptors played sixth seed New Jersey Nets in the first round of the 2007 NBA Playoffs.
+As the third seed, the Raptors played sixth seed New Jersey Nets in the first round of the 2007 NBA playoffs.
 The series drew much media attention as Carter, who had left Toronto under acrimonious circumstances, was back at the ACC as a Net.
 Toronto's inexperience was evident as they struggled offensively throughout the game, to eventually lose 96–91.
 The Raptors won Game 2 at the ACC to tie the series 1–1, as Bosh recorded 25 points and a game-high 13 rebounds.
-The Nets won Games 3 and 4 to lead 3–1, but Toronto forced Game 6 when they narrowly won 98–96 in Game 5.
+The Nets won Games 3 and 4 to lead 3–1, but Toronto forced Game 6 when they narrowly won Game 5 by a score of 98–96.
 The Nets went on to clinch the series with a win in Game 6.
-Bosh averaged a double-double with 22.6 ppg and 10.7 rpg for the regular season, both career-highs, and posted 17.5 ppg and 9.0 rpg for the playoffs.
+Bosh averaged a double-double with 22.6 points per game and 10.7 rebounds per game for the regular season, both career-highs, and posted 17.5 points per game and 9.0 rebounds per game in the playoffs.
 He was named to the All-NBA Second Team at the end of the 2006–07 campaign.